TBCX

 DESCRIPTION

-The tbcx extension provides three subcommands that enable an efficient save → load → eval pipeline for Tcl 9.1 scripts.
+The tbcx extension provides four commands that enable an efficient save → load → eval pipeline for Tcl 9.1 scripts.

 The goal is to pay the cost of parsing/compiling at save time so that loading is as fast as reading a compact binary, while remaining functionally equivalent to source of the original script.

 Artifacts store the compiled top-level, precompiled proc bodies, TclOO method/ctor/dtor bodies, and lambda literals for use with apply.
-Loading installs these into the current interpreter and executes the top-level block in the caller's current namespace.
+Loading installs these into the current interpreter and executes the top-level block with TCL_EVAL_GLOBAL.

 COMMANDS